michaelfm1211/mdview/DOCS.md

 close the current one.
 - Each block defines when it should end (in `close_block` in `lib/tags.c`).
 There is no unilateral way of breaking out of a block.
 You can think of a block as being a kind of subroutine.
-The only except to this is that the current block is always ended when the end of the document is reached.
+The only exception to this is that the current block is always ended when the end of the document is reached.
 - Each block may define how characters are handled.
 A paragraph block is considered to be "standard".
 Most blocks work like paragraphs do except they